 ABSTRACT

-Many disciplines require statistics courses in their graduate degree programs.
-Often, these courses involve a substantial amount of programming and statistical computing, but students typically lack these integral skills.
-This study examines the experiences of science graduate students in acquiring computational knowledge and skills in the context of a methods of data analysis sequence, and the factors that foster or inhibit learning.
-In-depth interviews revealed three different themes in how students acquired computational knowledge: peer support, a single “consultant” graduate student or faculty member, and independent research experiences.
-These themes provide rich descriptions of graduate student experiences that better inform how both instruction and learning could be improved, with emphasis on applying these skills in their own research.
+Current research perfomed in scientific disciplines requires a substantial amount of computer programming and statistical computing, but graduate students typically lack these integral skills.
+However, many scientific disciplines require statistics courses in their graduate degree programs.
+This study examines the experiences of environmental science graduate students in acquiring computational knowledge and skills in the context of a methods of data analysis sequence, and the factors that foster or inhibit learning.
+In-depth interviews revealed three different themes in how students acquired computational knowledge: peer support, a single “consultant” graduate student or staff member, and independent research experiences.
+These themes provide rich descriptions of graduate student experiences that better inform how both instruction and learning could be improved, with emphasis on applying these computational skills immediately in their own research.

 Keywords: Statistics education research; Statistical computing; Computational thinking; CS for scientists; Computer science education